Imports

 Estimating calibration

 Many prediction models provide a predicted risk for a certain outcome.
 Ideally these predictions agree well with the observed risk.
 To determine this we will estimate the calibration-in-the-large (i.e. the intercept) and calibration slope.
-These estimates are directly related to a Cartesian graph with the observed risk on the y-axis and predict risk on the x-axis, where perfect calibration would imply an intercept of zero and a slope of one.
+These estimates are directly related to a Cartesian graph with the observed risk on the y-axis and predicted risk on the x-axis, where perfect calibration would imply an intercept of zero and a slope of one.

 [2]: